steno-aarhus/research/about/quarto.md

 complicated area that is difficult or near-impossible to address all possible accessibility aspects.

-Like all website tools or services, Quarto on it's own can't incorporate all aspects of accessibility.
+Like all website tools or services, Quarto on its own can't incorporate all aspects of accessibility.
 Many things require manual editing.
-Things we at Steno Aarhus do to help improve accessibility is:
+Things we at Steno Aarhus do to help improve accessibility are:

 -   We use a custom theme that is designed to be as compliant as possible with the web accessibility